osmosis-labs/assetlists/README.md

 Changes to generated files are automatically deployed to the Osmosis Zone frontend via Vercel:

 **Deployment Schedule:**
-- **Scheduled**: Every Monday and Thursday at 09:30 UTC (30 minutes after generation workflow completes)
+- **Scheduled**: Every Tuesday and Friday at 15:30 UTC (30 minutes after generation workflow completes)
 - **Manual**: Can be triggered manually via GitHub Actions workflow dispatch
 - **Fallback**: Push to main (won't trigger with auto-merge due to GITHUB_TOKEN limitation)